HardikDesaii18/Issue-Ticket-System/README.md

  This POC is created using the following

-   1. Python framework Tornado.
+   1. Framework - Python Tornado.
-   2. PostgreSQL databse hosted on AWS RDS.
+   2. Database - PostgreSQL hosted on AWS RDS.
-   3. ORM SqlAlchemy
+   3. ORM - SqlAlchemy
+   4. Database Migration - Alembic
+   5. Hosted on a server - Heroku

 ## Data Models